f5mmx/aeromodeling-throw-meter/README.md

 # aeromodeling-throw-meter
-Simple and easy throw meter for your model based on an ADX345 and an Arduino nano to provide a cheap way to measure the angle and mm deviation displayed on a small Oled display Nothing fancy, just brut force average computing to get a stable measure of the ADXL345 I hope this can be useful for some people....
+Simple and easy throw meter for your model based on ADX345/MMA8451 or MMA8452 and an Arduino nano to provide a cheap way to measure the angle and mm deviation displayed on a small Oled display Nothing fancy, just brut force average computing to get a stable measure of the ADXL345 I hope this can be useful for some people....